DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

 Once the 5-fold splits are set up, the estimated runtime for all folds, with 500 epochs and early stopping (which may halt training earlier), is approximately 8 minutes for scMEDAL-FE and 24 minutes for scMEDAL-RE on an Nvidia Tesla P4 GPU with 8 GB of memory.

-We have provided the 5 cross validation splits metadata and the high variable genes selected that we used for each experiment in ./Experiments/<dataset>/<scenario_id>
+**Provided Data** : We have provided the 5 cross validation splits metadata and the high variable genes selected that we used for each experiment in `/Experiments/<dataset>/<scenario_id>`

-**Provided Data **
-We have included:

-The 5 cross-validation splits metadata
-The highly variable genes (HVGs) selected for each experiment

-Here is your updated version with the new information incorporated for clarity and readability:

 ---